Coming Soon!

 Background

-This project aims to restore peat swamp forests in Indonesia, the rehabilitation efforts are strengthened through the application of mycorrhizal fungi which support improved growth rates in indigenous tree species.
-Given the increasing degradation of peatlands globally, the solutions and lessons learned from this project will serve as valuable models for similar peatland ecosystems.
+Central to rehabilitation efforts was the application of mycorrhizal fungi, which improved growth rates in indigenous tree species.
+Given the increasing degradation of peatlands globally, the solutions and lessons learned from this project served as valuable models for future replication in similar peatland ecosystems.

 Project Features